DaveParillo/intermediate-cpp/_sources/containers/associative-containers.rst

 now adding data to our vector, which used to be fast, is now slow.
-We can either use :cref:`vector::push_back` followed by :cref:`vector::sort`, or use :cref:vector::insert`.
+We can either use :cref:`vector::push_back` followed by :cref:`vector::sort`, or use :cref:`vector::insert`.
 *Every* insert is now a search and we are back to the original problem.
-On average, it will take :math`N / 2` comparisons to add new data.
+On average, it will take :math:`N \over 2` comparisons to add new data.

 How can we solve this problem?